SiyuLiu0329/uq-hpc-guide2022/index.md

 For deep learning, the most important options are
 - `#SBATCH --gres...`: what GPU and how many to use. `gpu:1` means `1` of any `gpu`.
 We can request a specific type of GPU (e.g. on Wiener we put `#SBATCH --gres=gpu:tesla-smx2:1`)
 - `#SBATCH --partition...`: what partition.
 Most GPUs reside in `gpu` partiions.
-On rangpur there are `vgpu10, vgpu20, vgpu40` hosting 10, 20, 40GB cards, respectively.
+On rangpur there are `vgpu20` and `vgpu40` hosting 20 and 40GB cards, respectively.

 In the example `slurm` script, we are requesting for `1` `gpu` from the `20GB gpu` partition.